marwanmahmood1/Python-Basics/README.md

 It also checks against a small list of common weak passwords and provides feedback for improvement.

+## 🎮 Project 2 – Text Adventure Game

+This project is a simple text-based adventure game.
+- The player navigates through different rooms, makes choices, and can collect items in their inventory.
+- It’s designed to teach you about **functions, conditionals, loops, and basic game logic** in Python.

+### Improving The Game
+This project is designed as a base you can build on.
+Some ideas:

+1. **More Choices** – Add new locations (forest, cave, river) with unique outcomes.
+2. **Enemies** – Create an `Enemy` class and add simple combat (attack, defend, health).
+3. **Items & Inventory** – Expand the inventory with potions, weapons, and keys.
+Items can heal or unlock new areas.
+4. **Branching Storylines** – Choices can impact the story’s direction and endings.
+Example: helping an NPC may reward you later.
+5. **Win/Loss Conditions** – Define victory by reaching treasure or defeating a final boss, and defeat by losing all health.

 ---

 ## ▶️ How to Run